godotengine/godot-docs/tutorials/3d/3d_rendering_limitations.rst

 --------------------

 In Godot, transparent materials are drawn after opaque materials.
-Transparent objects are sorted back to front before being drawn based on the Node3D's position, not the vertex position in world space.
+Transparent objects are sorted back to front before being drawn based on the Spatial's position, not the vertex position in world space.
 Due to this, overlapping objects may often be sorted out of order.
 To fix improperly sorted objects, tweak the material's :ref:`Render Priority <class_Material_property_render_priority>`